wavefrontHQ/docs/pages/doc/dashboards_managing.md

 To set the dashboard preferences:

-1. Click the wrench icon <i class="fa-wrench fa"/> at the top right of the dashboard.
+1. Click the wrench icon at the top right of the dashboard.
 1. Edit the preferences.
    -   Dashboard name and description
    -   Whether to display: